Sam-Izdat/tinytex/doc/index.rst

 Python texture sampling, processing and synthesis library for PyTorch-involved projects.

-This library is a hodgepodge of tangentially-related procedures useful for sampling, reinterpreting, creating and modifying various kinds of textures.
-It can be used to:
+This library is a hodgepodge of tangentially-related procedures useful for sampling, making and modifying various kinds of textures.
+The primary input and output is PyTorch tensors.
+It provides:

-- sample 2D and 3D textures with Taichi (if installed with Taichi optional requirement)
+- backend-agnostic 1D/2D/3D textures for Taichi (if installed with Taichi optional requirement)

-- resample/rescale, crop and pad images
+  - load from and save to the filesystem
-- create texture atlases and sample images from texture atlases
+  - convert textures to and from PyTorch tensors
+  - sample textures with lower or higher-order interpolation/approximation

+- resampling/rescaling, cropping and padding
+- tiling

-- split images into tiles and merge tiles
+  - split images into tiles
+  - merge tiles back into images
   - seamlessly stitch textures with color or vector data for mutual tiling or self-tiling

-- compute and render 2D signed distance fields
-- compute and approximate surface geometry (normals/displacement/curvature)
-- approximate ambient occlusion and bent normals
-- blend normal maps
-- generate tiling noise
+- texture atlases

+  - pack images into texture atlases
+  - sample images from texture atlases
   - generate tiling masks from texture atlases

+- computing and rendering 2D signed distance fields
+- computing and approximating surface geometry

+  - normals to height
+  - height to normals
-- transform images to and from log-polar coordinate space
+  - height/normals to curvature

+- approximating ambient occlusion and bent normals
+- blending multiple normal maps
+- generating tiling noise
+- warping image coordinates
-- transform 1D and 2D images to and from Haar wavelet coefficients
+- transforming 1D and 2D images to and from Haar wavelet coefficients
-- compute chromatic point spread functions and approximate aperture diffraction
+- computing chromatic point spread functions and approximating aperture diffraction

 Getting started
 ---------------